netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

    ![Parameter lists](../media/cic_instance_yaml.png)

    Please see [this](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-ingress-controller#configuration) table that lists the mandatory and optional parameters and their default values that you can configure during installation.

-   Ensure that you set the `license.accept` parameter to `yes` and provided the IP address of the Citrix ADC VPX instance in the `nsIP` parameter and Kubernetes secret created using Citrix ADC VPX credentials in `adcCredentialSecret` parameter respectively for this exercise.
-You can choose other avaiable parameter as well depending upon you use-case.
+   Ensure to set the `license.accept` parameter to `yes`, provide the IP address of the Citrix ADC VPX instance in the `nsIP` parameter and Kubernetes secret created using Citrix ADC VPX credentials in `adcCredentialSecret` parameter respectively for this exercise.
+You can choose other available parameters as well depending upon your use-case.

    After you have updated the values of the required parameters, click **Create**.
 Ensure your Citrix Ingress Controller is succesfully deployed and initialised.